-I wanted to assess how our users were interacting with UW Flow and what they value in the platform, the project began with gathering user research.
+To assess how our users were interacting with UW Flow and what they value in the platform, the project began with gathering user research.

 There were some specific, actionable requests:

-I created wireframes that focused on clearly showing the relationships between reviews of courses and professors as well as indicating the context of a review.
+The wireframes are used to show the relationships between reviews of courses and professors as well as indicating the context of a review.

-I then connected the wireframes to form a functional prototype that we could use as a reference when planning our backend architecture and defining our data models.
+The wireframes connect to form a functional prototype that we could use as a reference when planning our backend architecture and defining our data models.

-I focused on a clear and simple design that would allow our information (course and professor reviews) to take center stage.
-Below are some guidelines I created to define the UW Flow design: colors, typography, a style guide, components, and illustrations.
+The focus for presenting UW Flow was a clear and simple design that would allow the content (course and professor reviews) to take center stage.
+Below are some guidelines created to define the UW Flow design: colors, typography, a style guide, components, and illustrations.
 I used Atlassian Colors and Feather Icons in the design.
-These guidelines would later be used to create mockups.
+These guidelines were later be used to create mockups.

-UW Flow is centred around reviews for 2 entities: courses and professors.
-I used orange to represent a course and green to represent a professor — I made these symbolic colors consistent across the design.
+UW Flow is centered around reviews for 2 entities: courses and professors.
+Orange represents a course and green represents a professor — these symbolic colors are consistent across the design.

-The illustrations I created represent a user's path to their ideal course through UW Flow.
+The illustrations found throughout the site represent a user's path to their ideal course through UW Flow.
 Their purpose was to further distinguish the different entities and pages of the site as well as create a distinct brand for UW Flow.

-A design I will highlight is the new explore page.
+A design to highlight is the new explore page.
 Users can search the different courses/professors offered at UW through various filtering and sorting criteria.
-I determined this based on our user research of what students said they cared about when looking for a course/professor (eg: if a course is offered in their term or the year of the course).
+This was based on our user research of what students said they cared about when looking for a course/professor (eg: if a course is offered in their term or the year of the course).

 It was important the design supported mobile since 21.92% of our site sessions came from mobile devices.
-I chose a responsive mobile design for consistency as well as development efficiency so the frontend team could reuse the components they built for desktop.
+A responsive mobile design was chosen for consistency as well as development efficiency so the frontend team could reuse the components they built for desktop.

-We began frontend development with React shortly after I created the mockups.
-React's paradigm lent itself well to my component-based design.
-I also created user flows during our testing phase to catch any bugs or design flaws.
+We began frontend development with React shortly after the creation of the mockups.
+React's paradigm lent itself well to the component-based design.
+User flows during our testing phase allowed us to catch any bugs or design flaws.